missionpinball/mpf-docs/docs/gmc/installation.md

 For most pinball games, *Mobile* rendering is the recommended balance between performance and featureset.
 If you plan to do advanced 3D graphics and complex rendering, choose *Forward+*.
 If you want to optimize your game to run on very low-powered hardware with limited rendering features, choose *Compatibility*.
 Note that you can change this setting at any time, so don't stress about it :)

-Finally, in your game project folder create a new folder called *addons*.
+Finally, in your Godot game project folder(not the MPF project folder) create a new folder called *addons*.

 !!! note "Root project vs GMC subfolder"